andricicezar/fstar-io/sciostar/README.md

 # Artifact for "Securing Verified IO Programs Against Unverified Code in F*"

-This subdirectory contains the artifact associated with the POPL 2024 submission with the name:
+This directory contains the artifact associated with the POPL 2024 submission with the name:
 "[Securing Verified IO Programs Against Unverified Code in F*](https://arxiv.org/abs/2303.01350)".
 The artifact is packaged using [Docker](https://www.docker.com/).